-When keys are lost, or stolen, locks need to be changed to mitigate against unauthorised access and keys for all users need to be cut to suit.
+When keys are lost, or stolen, locks need to be changed to mitigate against unauthorized access and keys for all users need to be cut to suit.
 The cost of this can be quite significant especially for a large business with hundreds of users.
 Electronic Access control systems use credentials in the form of a card or fob.
 Credentials can be easily barred if they are lost or stolen, and a new credential can be programmed to replace it.

 Almost all keys may be copied, which puts your business and assets at risk from a security point of view.
-Credentials however are unique to the user and the communication between the card and reader is encrypted to ensure credentials cannot be copied
+Credentials, however, are unique to the user and the communication between the card and reader is encrypted to ensure credentials cannot be copied

 To enhance the convenience and security, particular doors in the system can be programmed to allow access for some users only.
 The doors may also be restricted by time and day of the week.
 For elevators, you can choose which levels could be accessed, and during what times as well.